-SPII has also been linked with Outcome 4 of the President's Delivery Agreement, which is centred on job creation and decent employment.
+Furthermore, the programme has been linked with Outcome 4 of the President's Delivery Agreement, which is centred on job creation and decent employment.
 Industry stakeholders' opinions varied around the extent to which SPII furthers these objectives.
 Generally respondents felt that SPII makes an indirect contribution to these objectives - innovation in itself typically creates relatively few direct jobs.
 However, when products or processes are successfully commercialised, a significant number of indirect jobs may be created.
 It was frequently noted that there should be better monitoring of these indirect impacts.
 Regardless, it is extremely important to note SPII was not designed to achieve these broader objectives.
 The Delivery Agreement and labour focus are relatively recent developments in SPII's long history.

-Industry stakeholders reported that South Africa is producing a substantial amount of research.
+Industry stakeholders26 reported that South Africa is producing a substantial amount of research.
 However, very little of this is converted into commercialised products or processes.
-A number of stakeholders noted that SPII enabled the translation of research into working products/processes.
+A number of stakeholders noted that SPII enabled the translation of some research into working products/processes.

-1.4.2.2.
+4.2.2.
 The relevance of SPII in the innovation process and in relation to other programmes and funding mechanisms

 SPII contributes to specific stages in the innovation cycle - specifically, SPII's mandate covers the stages from the end of basic research to the development of a pre-commercialisation prototype.
 Industry stakeholders were of the opinion that SPII does fill an important role by funding these stages, as traditional funding from commercial banks is difficult to obtain at these points in the process in South Africa.
 Although it was felt that SPII fills an important gap, over 50% of industry stakeholders noted that the further jump to commercialisation can be significant and requires funding support, which SPII does not provide for.
+This is reiterated globally, where the phrase "the valley of death"27 has been coined for the stages from basic research to commercialisation as a result of the difficulties in obtaining funding.

-Figure 12 below plots the location of these players in the innovation landscape.
+There are a number of different players in the innovation landscape in South Africa.
+Figure 19 below plots the location of these players in the innovation landscape.
 As this illustrates, both TIA and SPII provide funding for the purpose of prototype development.
-However, a number of industry stakeholders who have had experience working with TIA noted that SPII is the dominant player in this space and is the more efficient and effectively run programme.
-This finding is further confirmed by the 2013 Ministerial Review of TIA, which found that there was a distinct lack of confidence in TIA from both the public and private sector.
+A number of industry stakeholders who have had experience working with TIA noted that SPII is the dominant player death: improving the commercialisation of research.